plunify/InTime/docs/recipes.md

 This recipe simply builds the current active revision or design run in your project.
 Note that this happens on the run target specified by the `initial_compilation` property.

-### Compile with a guide file (Vivado only)
+### Compile with a Guide File

-This recipe uses Vivado's incremental compilation behaviour.
-Using an existing (older version) DCP file, it will only redo placing and routing logic that has changed.
+This recipe uses an existing Design Checkpoint file as a reference, and applies incremental compilation behaviour to re-run placement and routing for logic that has changed compared to the reference netlist.

 !!! note
-    When running this recipe, make sure the DCP exists.
-InTime will typically save the generated DCP up to 14 days in the working folders, e.g.  "plunify.jobs/<job ID>"
+    When running this recipe, make sure the Design Checkpoint (DCP) exists.
+InTime typically saves the generated DCP in the working folders, e.g.  "plunify.jobs/<job ID>"

 ### Rerun Strategies

-This recipe allow the user to rerun previously generated strategies.
-A typical use case is when a design change is required after timing closure was achieved on the design using a previous InTime strategy.
-After the design was changed, the *good* strategy can be rerun on the changed design using this recipe.
+This recipe allows the user to re-run previously built strategies.
+A typical use-case is when the design changes after timing closure was achieved using a previous InTime strategy.
+Although the design has changed, *good* strategies can be re-run using this recipe.

-When this recipe is selected, checkboxes will be shown next to strategies in the project history, allowing the user to select the strategies to rerun.
+When this recipe is selected, checkboxes will appear next to strategies in your project build history.
+Check to select the strategies to rerun.
 This is illustrated in

 ![Selecting Strategies To Rerun Using *Rerun Strategies* recipe.](images/recipes/project_history_rerun_checkboxes.png)